 This impact demonstrates that the culture of digital learning is changing in Utah.
 As shown by scenarios we’ve collected on educators’ technology use, they’re less concerned about the devices and more about the pedagogical methods for accelerating learning.

 Over the past few weeks, it’s become clear that DTL is an important contributor to the state’s resilience as schools transition to online learning.
 Districts like Davis are implementing programs informed by their educators’ experience with technology, which had previously been supported through DTL.
 After a two-day supplemental preparation period, we’ve been able to ensure instructional continuity for many students.

 Buy-in from our legislators has been key to sustainability.
 The DTL program started with a modest appropriation to convene a task force and create the master plan.
 The DTL grant has now grown to $20 million annually, as legislators continue to see widespread participation and early evidence of impact.

 What advice do you have for other states engaging in this work?

 When creating a statewide grant aimed at improving educators’ use of technology, it’s important to realize that each LEA has its own unique challenges.
 Empower local leaders to create personalized solutions, while also giving them the ground rules to ensure that they’re set up for success.
 We accomplished this by requiring LEAs to submit their own plans that specify how the money would be spent on more than just devices.

-Ji Soo Song is ISTE's senior policy associate.
+Ji Soo Song is ISTE's senior policy advisor.
 This post was originally published by the Education Commission of the States through the EdNote blog on April 23, 2020.